stffrdhrn/stffrdhrn.github.io/_posts/2018-06-08-gcc_stack_frames.md

 [OpenRISC GCC backend port](/software/embedded/openrisc/2018/02/03/openrisc_gcc_rewrite.html).
 The stack frame layout is very important to get right when implementing an architectures [calling conventions](https://en.wikipedia.org/wiki/Calling_convention).
-If not you might have a compiler that works fine with code it compiles but cannot interoperate with libraries produced by another compiler.
+If not we may have a compiler that works fine with code it compiles but cannot interoperate with libraries produced by another compiler.

 For me I figured this would be most difficult as I am horrible with [off by